shiva7579/Time_series_analysis_portfolio/Yule-walker vs Burgs Alogorithm/README.md

 2. Yule-Walker vs Burgs Algorithm<br>
 This projects is about comparing the parametric spectral estimation across varying sample size.
-Both algoriths are coded manually from strach using linear algebra and matix mechanics.A custom biased autocorrelation loop was mapped into a symmetric Toeplitz matrix equation to solve the Yule-Walker parameters, while a stage-by-stage lattice filter recursion loop was programmed to extract Burg's reflection coefficients by natively minimizing forward and backward prediction errors.<br>
+Both algorithms are coded manually from strach using linear algebra and matix mechanics.A custom biased autocorrelation loop was mapped into a symmetric Toeplitz matrix equation to solve the Yule-Walker parameters, while a stage-by-stage lattice filter recursion loop was programmed to extract Burg's reflection coefficients by natively minimizing forward and backward prediction errors.<br>

 #for small sample size<br>
 <img src="psd30.png" width="600" /><br>